Doctor who supplied ketamine to Matthew Perry and called him a ‘moron’ will plead guilty

-LOS ANGELES — (AP) — A doctor charged with giving Matthew Perry ketamine in the month leading up to the "Friends" star's overdose death has agreed to plead guilty, authorities said Monday.
+LOS ANGELES — (AP) — A doctor charged with giving Matthew Perry ketamine in the month leading up to the "Friends" star's overdose death will plead guilty, according to an agreement filed in court Monday.

-Dr. Salvador Plasencia has agreed to plead guilty to four counts of distribution of ketamine, federal prosecutors said in a statement.
-They said the plea carries a maximum sentence of 40 years in prison.
-Plasencia is expected to enter the plea in the coming weeks.
+Dr. Salvador Plasencia agreed to plead guilty to four counts of distribution of ketamine, according to the signed document filed in federal court in Los Angeles.
+In exchange for his plea, prosecutors agreed to drop three additional counts of distribution of ketamine and two counts of falsifying records.

+Federal prosecutors said in a statement that the plea carries a maximum sentence of 40 years in prison.
+They said Plasencia is expected to formally plead guilty in the coming weeks.

-According to a co-defendant, Plasencia called the actor a "moron" who could be exploited in a text message.
+According to a co-defendant, Plasencia in a text message called the actor a "moron" who could be exploited for money.
 The physician had been one of the primary targets of the prosecution, along with a woman accused of being a ketamine dealer.
 Three other defendants, including another doctor, agreed to plead guilty last year in exchange for their cooperation.

-Plasencia and the woman, Jasveen Sangha, had been scheduled to start trial in August.
+Plasencia and the woman, Jasveen Sangha, had been scheduled to face trial in August.
 An email to his attorney seeking comment was not immediately answered.

+Plasencia admitted in his plea agreement that another patient connected him with Perry, and that starting about a month before Perry's death, he illegally supplied the actor with 20 vials of ketamine totaling 100 mg of the drug, along with ketamine lozenges and syringes.

-Perry, 54, began seeking more ketamine than his doctor would give him.
-About a month before the actor’s death, he found Plasencia, a doctor who in turn allegedly asked the other doctor, Mark Chavez, to obtain the drug for him, according to Chavez's plea agreement.
+He admitted to enlisting the other doctor, Mark Chavez, to supply the drug for him, according to the court filings.

-“I wonder how much this moron will pay,” Plasencia texted Chavez, according to court filings.
-The two met up the same day in Costa Mesa, halfway between Santa Monica, California, where Plasencia practiced and San Diego, where Chavez practiced, and exchanged at least four vials of ketamine, the filings said.
+“I wonder how much this moron will pay,” Plasencia texted Chavez, according to Chavez's plea agreement.
+The two met up the same day in Costa Mesa, halfway between the Los Angeles area where Plasencia practiced and San Diego, where Chavez practiced, and exchanged several vials of ketamine, the filings said.

 After selling the drugs to Perry for $4,500, Plasencia allegedly asked Chavez if he could keep supplying them so they could become Perry’s “go-to,” prosecutors said.

-Plasencia initially visited Perry's house and injected him with ketamine himself.
-He showed Perry's personal assistant, Kenneth Iwamasa, how to inject it and subsequently dealt with him, according to Iwamasa's plea agreement.
+Plasencia admitted to visiting Perry's house twice and injecting him with ketamine.
+He also left ketamine behind and showed Perry's personal assistant, Kenneth Iwamasa, how to inject it, according to Iwamasa's plea agreement.
+The doctor later met up with Iwamasa and gave him more ketamine for Perry, according to the document.

 Perry was also getting ketamine from another source, Sangha, who prosecutors allege was a major dealer and supplied the dose that killed the actor.